British war crimes: Chuka massacre

 The Chuka massacre, which happened in Chuka, Kenya, was perpetrated by members of the King's African Rifles B Company in June 1953 with 20 unarmed people killed during the Mau Mau uprising.
 Members of the 5th KAR B Company entered the Chuka area on 13 June 1953, to flush out rebels suspected of hiding in the nearby forests.
 Over the next few days, the regiment had captured and executed 20 people suspected of being Mau Mau fighters for unknown reasons.
-It is found out that most of the people executed were actually belonged to the Kikuyu Home Guard – a loyalist militia recruited by the British to fight a guerrilla enemy.

 All of the soldiers involved in the Chuka patrols were placed under open arrest at Nairobi's Buller Camp, but General George Erskine, Commander-in-Chief of the East Africa Command, decided not to prosecute them.
 Instead, he would make an example of their commanding officer, Major Gerald Selby Lee Griffiths.
 And, rather than risk bringing publicity to the Chuka affair, Erskine was able to obtain evidence to have Griffiths charged with the murder of two other suspects in a separate incident that had taken place a few weeks before the Chuka massacre.
 However, the 5th KAR soldiers giving evidence at the courts martial in November 1953 refused to speak frankly against Griffiths.
 He was acquitted of the charge and rest of the soldiers were not charged either.
 Following public outcry, however, Griffiths was then tried under six separate charges of torture and disgraceful conduct for torturing two unarmed detainees, including a man named Njeru Ndwega.
 At his court-martial, it was stated that Griffiths had made Ndwega take off his pants, before telling a teenage African private to castrate him.
 When the private, a 16-year-old Somali named Ali Segat, refused to do this, Griffiths instead ordered him to cut off Ndwega's ear, to which Segat complied.
 On 11 March 1954, Griffiths was found guilty on five counts.
 He was sentenced to five years in prison and was cashiered from the Army.
 He served his sentence at Wormwood Scrubs Prison in London.
 None of the other ranks involved in the massacre has been prosecuted.

 Griffiths was put before a second court-martial following the McLean inquiry's findings charged with the murder of the first guide.
 On 11 March 1954, he was found guilty of murder and sentenced to five years imprisonment; he was cashiered from the Army and served his sentence in Wormwood Scrubs in London.